willcary/react-resume/README.md

-# Will Cary | Responsive Resume
+# Responsive Resume - Will Cary

 Will Cary's Resume, built to be a responsive site with React and SCSS.
-Uses SCSS mixins for the design containers.
+Uses SCSS mixins for the design containers as well as SCSS for variables and nesting.

 View live [here](https://williamacary-resume.netlify.app/).